 News Man stabbed in Harlem steakhouse after refusing to give panhandler money, NYPD says The 30-year-old victim had to have the knife surgically removed from his shoulder, police said.
 A man begging for money inside Pee Dee Steak House in Harlem stabbed a 30-year-old man who refused to hand over cash on Friday, April 13, police said.
 Photo Credit: NYPD By Lauren Cook email@example.com @L_Cook865 Updated April 16, 2018 8:16 PM Print Share fbShare Tweet Email A man was stabbed inside a Manhattan restaurant last week after he refused to give the suspect money, police said Monday.
 The panhandler walked up to the 30-year-old victim inside Pee Dee Steak House, located at 50 W. 125th St. in Harlem, on Friday around 2:10 p.m. and demanded cash, according to police.
 When the victim declined to give him anything, the suspect stabbed him in the shoulder with a steak knife before running out of the restaurant, cops said.
 The victim had to be taken to NYC Health + Hospitals/Harlem so that the knife could be surgically removed from his shoulder, according to police.
 The NYPD released surveillance images of the suspect on Monday.
 No arrests have been made.
 By Lauren Cook firstname.lastname@example.org @L_Cook865 Lauren joined amNY.com as a news editor in 2016.
 Previously, she worked as a web producer at CBS New York and News 12.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.